SvetlanaM/svadbovanie/Readme.md

 # Svadbovanie website

-Simple static web page called Svadbovanie.
+Simple static web page called Svadbovanie based on parallax effect whic was popular in these times.
 This is old website from 2013 year that I have created as a part of my freelance work for clients.

 # Technologies